Deploying Next Generation 911 (NG911): Ensuring Seamless Interoperability and Security

 3. The Vendor Integration Challenge (CAD-to-CAD)

-Most NG911 deployments are a puzzle of different vendors.
+Most NG911 deployments consist of a puzzle of different vendors.
 You might have call handling from Vendor A and Computer-Aided Dispatch (CAD) from Vendor B.

 Vendors test their own gear, but they rarely test the "seams" between competitors.
 Independent testing fills this gap.
 We specifically validate CAD-to-CAD interfaces using the updated NENA i3 CAD Interoperability Profile.
-This ensures that vital incident data and unit statuses don't just "arrive"—they populate correctly across county and state lines.
+This ensures that vital incident data and unit statuses not only "arrive" but also populate correctly across county and state lines.

 4. Finding Problems Before They Find You

-The cost of fixing a bug during the design phase is pennies compared to the dollars (and reputation damage) of fixing it after deployment.
+The cost of fixing a bug during the design phase is minimal compared to the dollars (and reputation damage) of fixing it after deployment.

 De-Risking Deployment: By validating NGCS routing, LIS/GIS data, and failover pathways in a lab, agencies can make confident procurement decisions.